Please see the links at the bottom of the page for our curriculum coverage for the current academic year.

 The children are given the opportunity to perform in collective worship, and in various entertainments throughout the year.

-We are fortunate to have a guitar teacher and piano teacher who teach pupils on a one to one basis (there is a cost to parents/carers for these lessons).
+A private guitar teacher and piano teacher come into school once a week to teach pupils on a one to one basis (there is a cost to parents/carers for these lessons).

 In PE we aim to promote the growth and development of each child, to provide regular opportunities for each child to develop skills, to grow in awareness, ability to co-operate, persevere and to encourage a life long interest in regular exercise.

 Our PE programme includes athletics, swimming, gymnastics, dance, games and outdoor activities.
 Currently a professional sports coach teaches the children for two afternoons a week.
 We have a large selection of apparatus for both gymnastics and games.